abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

-# JENNER-Search for COVID-19 vaccine slot availability.
+# JENNER-Real time fast updates for COVID-19 vaccine slot availability.

 ### For user interface snapshots, scroll down.
 This application searches the COWIN database for available COVID-19 vaccine slots and notifies the user whenever slots are available based on certain criteria.